Retrieval Augmented Generation (RAG)

 • Fetching relevant documents from an external data source using the generated search queries.
 Performing a search to find some relevant information.

 • Generating a response with inline citations using the fetched documents.
-Using the acquired knowledge to produce an educated answer.
+Generating a response using the fetched documents.
+This response will contain inline citations, which you can decide to leverage or ignore.

 Example: Using RAG to identify the definitive 90s boy band